kineticstoolkit/kineticstoolkit_doc/src/timeseries_event_management.md

 ts.plot()
 ```

 Note the superposition of occurrences on the first events.
-To remove the duplicate events, we use [ktk.TimeSeries.remove_duplicate_events](api/ktk.TimeSeries.remove_duplicate_events.rst):
+To remove the duplicate events, we use {{ktk_timeseries_remove_duplicate_events}}:

 ```{code-cell} ipython3
 ts = ts.remove_duplicate_events()